bookshelves-project/bookshelves-front/content/pages/features.md

 ---
-title: "OPDS, Catalog & more"
+title: "Features: OPDS, Catalog & more"
 subtitle: ''
 description: 'On other ways.'
 ---

+<markdown-api-link endpoint="/features" button>Access to Features</markdown-api-link>

 ## OPDS